mitchklee35/Database-Upgrade-to-SQL/README.md

 # Organization
 In Employee SQL folder, there are SQL commands for each separate instance formatted as notepad commands.
 # How to Run
-Open up the two Jupyter notebooks and run them with your username and password in postgres.
+Open up the two Jupyter notebooks and run them.
+Be sure to change out your surrent username and password in the code.
 # Result
 Organized old csv files into new tables/databases through python and postgres SQL database.